factorio

 [*each] - 1_000_000 -> H

-Both together produce the perfect signal for our inserters: {rail: 100, H: 100} for each item at a time.
+Both together produce the perfect signal for our inserters—{ rail: 100, H: 100 }—for each item at a time.

 Hand offsets

-The cumulative hand size subtractions are now simplified to multiples of 12 [0, 12, 24, 36, 48, 60] and subtract from both the item and hand signal.
+The cumulative hand-size subtractions are now simplified to multiples of 12 ([0, 12, 24, 36, 48, 60]) and are subtracted from both the item and hand signals.

-The swings for rail: 100 look like:
+The swings for rail: 100 look like this:

 item_signal = 100